dasch-swiss/dsp-api/docs/src/paradox/03-webapi/api-v2/ontology-information.md

 valid and consistent, and that existing data is not invalidated by a change to an ontology.
 To make this easier to enforce, the ontology update API allows only one entity to be created or modified at a time.
 It is not possible to submit an entire ontology all at once.
-In most cases, an update request is a JSON-LD document containing `knora-api:hasOntologies`, providing only the information that is relevant to the update.
+Each update request is a JSON-LD document providing only the information that is relevant to the update.

 Moreover, the API enforces the following rules: